Ahmed20150/EasyTravel/README.md

   - `PATCH /all-gifts/archive/:id`: Toggle the archived status of a gift item.

 - **Itineraries:**
-  - POST /: Create a new itinerary.
+  - `POST /`: Create a new itinerary.
-  - GET /: Get all itineraries.
+  - `GET /`: Get all itineraries.
-  - GET /:id: Get a specific itinerary by its ID.
+  - `GET /:id`: Get a specific itinerary by its ID.
-  - GET /search: Search itineraries by name, category, or tags.
+  - `GET /search`: Search itineraries by name, category, or tags.
-  - PUT /loyaltyPoints: Update tourist's loyalty points based on payment.
+  - `PUT /loyaltyPoints`: Update tourist's loyalty points based on payment.
-  - PUT /refundPoints: Refund loyalty points for a tourist.
+  - `PUT /refundPoints`: Refund loyalty points for a tourist.
-  - PUT /:id: Update an existing itinerary by its ID.
+  - `PUT /:id`: Update an existing itinerary by its ID.
-  - PUT /toggleActivation/:id: Toggle the activation status of an itinerary.
+  - `PUT /toggleActivation/:id`: Toggle the activation status of an itinerary.
-  - DELETE /:id: Delete an itinerary by its ID.
+  - `DELETE /:id`: Delete an itinerary by its ID.
-  - PATCH /:id: Update the booking counter for an itinerary.
+  - `PATCH /:id`: Update the booking counter for an itinerary.
-  - PATCH /:id/touristsBook: Update the list of tourists booked for an itinerary.
+  - `PATCH /:id/touristsBook`: Update the list of tourists booked for an itinerary.
-  - PUT /deactivateAll/:username: Deactivate all itineraries for a given username.
+  - `PUT /deactivateAll/:username`: Deactivate all itineraries for a given username.
-  - DELETE /deleteAll/:username: Delete all itineraries for a given username.
+  - `DELETE /deleteAll/:username`: Delete all itineraries for a given username.
-  - PATCH /:id/flag: Flag an itinerary and send a notification to its creator.
+  - `PATCH /:id/flag`: Flag an itinerary and send a notification to its creator.
-  - GET /notifications/:username: Retrieve notifications for a specific user.
+  - `GET /notifications/:username`: Retrieve notifications for a specific user.
-  - POST /sendNotification: Send an email notification to a user.
+  - `POST /sendNotification`: Send an email notification to a user.
-  - GET /search: Search for itineraries based on a query parameter.
+  - `GET /search`: Search for itineraries based on a query parameter.
-  - PATCH /increment-purchases/:itineraryId: Increment the number of purchases for all activities in an itinerary.
+  - `PATCH /increment-purchases/:itineraryId`: Increment the number of purchases for all activities in an itinerary.
-  - PATCH /decrement-purchases/:itineraryId: Decrement the number of purchases for all activities in an itinerary
+  - `PATCH /decrement-purchases/:itineraryId`: Decrement the number of purchases for all activities in an itinerary

 - **Activities:**
   - `POST /activities`: Create a new activity